gudzpoz/luajava/README.md

 ### Artifacts

 To include LuaJava into your project, you need to include two artifacts, one for the Java bindings, the other for the compiled native binaries.
-(For LuaJ bindings, you don't need the latter one.)
+(For LuaJ bindings, you don't need the latter one.
+However, you will need to add [JitPack](https://jitpack.io/) to your repositories.)

 ```groovy
 // Example: LuaJIT with Desktop natives